Gaius-Augustus/BRAKER/README.md

 ### --gc_probability=DECIMAL

-By default, GeneMark-EX uses a probability of 0.001 for predicting the donor splice site pattern GC (instead of GT).
+By default, GeneMark-ES/ET/EP/ETP uses a probability of 0.001 for predicting the donor splice site pattern GC (instead of GT).
 It may make sense to increase this value for species where this donor splice site is more common.
 For example, in the species *Emiliania huxleyi*, about 50% of donor splice sites have the pattern GC (https://media.nature.com/original/nature-assets/nature/journal/v499/n7457/extref/nature12221-s2.pdf, page 5).

 Output of BRAKER
 =================